AWS’s Thermal Event Is a Warning: Disaster Recovery Plans Must Account for Physical Cloud Failure

 Multi-AZ isn’t the safety net we assumed

-The simple answer (and the most recommended by hyperscalers) to availability concerns has always been: just go multi-AZ.
+The simple answer when there are physical limitations and thus availability concerns within data centers (and the most recommended by hyperscalers) was always: just go multi-AZ.
 This works for small, contained physical hiccups in a particular AZ because your VMs fail over and most of the time, your users barely notice anything.
 But a prolonged physical outage, like the one we had over the weekend, is different.

 We saw this in the March AWS regional outage when a drone hit an AZ in the Gulf Region.
 A large number of workloads were redirected from an impaired AZ to a remaining one.
 Dependency issues start to emerge and overload becomes the new problem.
-In this case, AWS was vague on why multiple AZs were affected but we can read between the lines based on what we’ve seen.
-Multi-AZ just isn’t reliable anymore.
+In this case, AWS was vague on why multiple AZs were affected but we can read between the lines and conclude: Multi-AZ just isn’t reliable anymore.

 Coinbase learned this the hard way.
 Brian Armstrong, CEO of Coinbase openly acknowledged on ‘X’ that they’d been running dependent on a single AZ , and defended it by pointing to the tradeoffs that come with it.